-What is carbamazepine?
+What is Carbatrol?

-Carbamazepine may also be used for purposes not listed in this medication guide.
+Carbatrol may also be used for purposes not listed in this medication guide.

-You should not take carbamazepine if you have a history of bone marrow suppression, or if you are allergic to an antidepressant such as amitriptyline, desipramine, imipramine, or nortriptyline.
+You should not take Carbatrol if you have a history of bone marrow suppression, or if you are allergic to this medicine or to certain antidepressant medications.

-You should not take carbamazepine if you have a history of bone marrow suppression, or if you are allergic to carbamazepine or to an antidepressant such as amitriptyline, desipramine, doxepin, imipramine, or nortriptyline.
+You should not take Carbatrol if you have a history of bone marrow suppression, or if you are allergic to this medicine or to an antidepressant such as amitriptyline, desipramine, doxepin, imipramine, or nortriptyline.

-Do not use carbamazepine if you have taken an MAO inhibitor in the past 14 days.
+Do not use Carbatrol if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include furazolidone, isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-Carbamazepine may cause severe or life-threatening skin rash, and especially in people of Asian ancestry.
+Carbatrol may cause severe or life-threatening skin rash, and especially in people of Asian ancestry.
 Your doctor may recommend a blood test before you start the medication to determine your risk.

 liver or kidney disease;

 suicidal thoughts or actions.

-How should I take carbamazepine?
+How should I take Carbatrol?